Adam-Schlichtmann/CSCE466FinalProject/README.md

    - $ whoami user (i.e whoami adam)
    - $ sudo chown user /data/db
    - $ mongod
-2. For creating a Mongo connection, Open terminal and type mongo
+2. For creating a Mongo connection, Open terminal and type mongo (mongod must be running in a different terminal instance)
    - To quit, type quit()

-Mongo - Commands for Accessing DBs and Collections
+   - Mongo - Commands for Accessing DBs and Collections
     - show dbs
+    - use "DBname"
     - show collections
+    - To import json files
      - mongoimport --db expense --collection transactions --file path_to_/transactions.json --jsonArray
       - Use the same command, for groups.json and users.json accordingly